dsgrid/dsgrid/docs/source/data_format.rst

 - ``project.toml``:

-   - Defines project requirements and any mapping required to map. datasets to Base Dimensions
+   - Defines project requirements and any mapping required to map datasets to Base Dimensions.
    - For mapping options, select from ``no mapping``, ``association table``, or
      ``association table with a scaling factor``